Colpodella: Taxonomy

-This family appears to be a sister clade to the Apicomplexa.
+This genus appears to be a sister clade to the Apicomplexa.
 Their life style may be representative of the free living ancestors of the Apicomplexa.
 One significant difference is that this genus, like the Perkinsea, have an open sided conoid (pseudoconoid) while the Apicomplexa which possess a conoid (the Conoidasida) have a closed conoid.

 Another genus in this family is Acrocoelus.